-So keep scrolling to take a look at our kitchen extension advice, to make sure that yours is designed and planned properly from the start.
+So keep scrolling to take a look at our kitchen extension advice, and to make sure that yours is designed and planned properly from the start.
 Be sure to use our ultimate guide to extending a house for further practical planning advice and costing information.

-Planning a kitchen extension
+How to plan a kitchen extension

 The amount of space you need for your kitchen extension will depend on how you plan to use it, so start here.
 There's no point in spending money on an extension that is too small.
 Too big isn't always a bonus either – a room that's out of proportion to the rest of your home or mostly empty (and therefore soul-less) isn't an asset either.

 Generally, the kitchen is the heart of family life and the room we spend most time in — cooking, eating, socialising, working and relaxing — and an open-plan (or semi-open-plan) space is often the best way to use the new extension.